About the course

-The MSc in Modern South Asian Studies is a new 12-month, taught master's course, offered jointly by the Faculty of Oriental Studies and the School of Interdisciplinary Area Studies.
-You will study this important region, with its rich history and its complex present-day societies, from a number of disciplinary and analytical perspectives, culminating in a 12,000-word dissertation.
+The MSc in Modern South Asian Studies is a 12-month, taught master's course, offered jointly by the Oxford School of Global and Area Studies (OSGA) and the Faculty of Oriental Studies.
+You will study this important region, with its rich history and its complex present-day societies, from a number of disciplinary and analytical perspectives, culminating in a 12,000-word thesis.

-You will also receive training in research methods through one of the following specially tailored programmes:
+You will receive training in research methods through one of the following specially tailored programmes:

 - qualitative and historical methods